Tommy's PregnancyHub

 Having sex

-If you’re having a low-risk pregnancy, sex won’t cause any harm to you or the baby.
-Just be careful not to have sex if your waters have broken because this can cause infection.
+If you’re having a low-risk pregnancy and you want to give it a try, sex will not harm you or the baby.
+Just be sure not to have sex if your waters have broken, because this can cause infection.

 “Sex didn’t bring on my labour, but it might have helped me get to sleep in those long, dark nights towards the end of pregnancy.”